Skip to content

 """

-Appends a filter to the end of the sequence.
+Adds a new processing step to the end of the pipeline.

 Args: